Vic: Variation Claims and Excluded Amounts

 - a process which could be described as a ‘method’ of dispute resolution;

-- a process which is capable of resulting in a binding resolution of the dispute; and
+- a dispute process which is capable of resulting in a binding resolution of the dispute; and

-- a process which the contract makes it a binding obligation for the parties to enter upon and participate in.
+- a dispute process which is a binding obligation for the parties to enter upon and participate in.